sunny7899/blockchain/intro.md

 https://developer.ibm.com/tutorials/cl-ibm-blockchain-101-quick-start-guide-for-developers-bluemix-trs/#start

+Cryptocurrency:
 For the very first time in the history of the world, we have a way to generate and distribute money without a central power.

 Cryptocurrencies are a new form of digital money that is maintained and secured by a community, instead of by governments or banks.
 Crypto could only be acquired through Mining or through ICO (Initial Coin Offering )

-Solidity
+Solidity:

 designed for developing smart contracts that run on Ethereum. solidity- is contract oriented language.
 As we know in object-oriented programming we talk about classes, objects. so in solidity, we talk about contracts and functions. like in class there are lots of methods like that in solidity contract there are lots of functions. solidity is a high-level language. you can consume those functions on Ethereum virtual machines.

+Cosmos:
-Cosmos: The Internet of Blockchains
+The Internet of Blockchains
 Cosmos is an ever-expanding ecosystem of interoperable and sovereign blockchain apps and services, built for a decentralized future.
 Cosmos is a project with an ambitious mission: To create a network of distributed ledgers that will solve long-standing problems in cryptocurrency.
 An ambitious project with the final goal of becoming the first decentralized exchange.

 Cosmos is a decentralized network enabling data exchanges between different blockchains